angular/components/src/lib/sticky-header/sticky-header.md

 [id]: ./sticky-header.jpg

-Sticky-Header should be used within a scrollable container, which is `cdk-scrollable`.
+Sticky-Header should be used within a scrollable container, which is `cdkScrollable`.
 There are two ways to use Sticky-Header.

 The first way is to just define a `cdkStickyHeader` without `cdkStickyRegion`.
 And the first direct